tencentyun/intlcloud-documents/yehe_doc/企业应用/SSL 证书/证书安装/国际标准 SSL 证书安装/Tomcat 服务器 SSL 证书安装部署（JKS 格式）_intl_en.md

 This document describes how to install an SSL certificate (JKS format) on a Tomcat server.
 >?
 >- The certificate name `cloud.tencent.com` is used as an example.
->- The `tomcat9.0.40` version is used as an example.
+>- Tomcat 9.0.56 is used as an example.
->- The current server OS is CentOS 7.
+>- The current server OS is Windows Server 2016 Chinese.
 Detailed steps vary slightly with the OS.
 >- Before you install an SSL certificate, enable port 443 on the Tomcat server so that HTTPS can be enabled after the certificate is installed.
 For more information, please see [How Do I Enable Port 443 for a VM?](https://intl.cloud.tencent.com/document/product/1007/36738)
 >- For more information about how to upload SSL certificate files to a server, please see [Copying Local Files to CVMs](https://intl.cloud.tencent.com/document/product/213/34821).

 ## Prerequisites
-- A remote file copy tool such as WinSCP has been installed.
-Please download the latest version from the official website.
-- A remote login tool such as PuTTY or Xshell has been installed.
-Please download the latest version from the official website.
 - The Tomcat service has been installed and configured on the server.
 - The data required to install the SSL certificate includes the following:
 <table>
 <tr>
-<td>Name</td>
-<td>Remarks</td>
+<th>Item</th>
+<th>Description</th>
 </tr>
 <tr>
 <td>Server IP address</td>